code4it-dev/c4it-hugo/content/article/2023/106-unit-tests-without-interfaces/index.md

 It's still a valid way, but my point here is that that's not the only one!

-One of the simplest trick is to mark your classes as `abstract`.
+One of the simplest tricks is to mark your classes as `abstract`.
 But... this means you'll end up with every single class marked as abstract.
 Not the best idea.

 We have other tools in our belt!